-Styles & Wood Limited (Company Number: 01568060) is committed to protecting the privacy and security of your personal data.
-This Privacy Notice describes how we collect, use and look after your personal data when you visit our website (regardless of where you visit it from) including when you submit a query through our ‘Contact Us’ page, sign up for our newsletter or use any other interactive services which involve you submitting any of your personal data to us.
+Styles & Wood Limited (Company Number: 01568060) (“Company”, “we”, “us” or “our”) is committed to protecting the privacy and security of your personal data.
+This Privacy Notice describes how we collect, use and look after your personal data when you visit our website (regardless of where you visit it from) including when you submit a query through our ‘Contact Us’ page or use any other interactive services on our website which involve you submitting any of your personal data to us.
 It also tells you about your rights and how the law protects you.

 This Privacy Notice is provided in a layered format so you can click through to the specific areas set out below.
 The Glossary sets out the meaning of terms used in this Privacy Notice.

-Styles & Wood Limited is the controller and responsible for your personal data (“Company“, “we“, “us” or “our“).
+Styles & Wood Limited is the controller and responsible for your personal data.

-To assist you further in understanding this Privacy Notice, we have set out in Schedule 1 a glossary of terms used in this Privacy Notice, examples of types of personal data we collect, how we use it, the lawful basis for processing such data and further details of your rights.
+To assist your understanding of this Privacy Notice, Schedule 1 contains a glossary of terms used in this Privacy Notice, examples of types of personal data we collect, how we use it, the lawful basis for processing such data and further details of your rights.

 We have appointed a data privacy manager (DPM).
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact our DPM in writing, either: